fredr/data-exporter/README.md

 # parser for parsing metrics from data
 parser: <parser_config>

-# set a constant value for the metric, it is required to set this either this or `value` in `parser_config`
+# set a constant value for the metric, it is required to set either this or `value` in `parser_config`
 value: <float64>
 ```